TosbackCgusBridge-Bot/CGUs-versions/Last.fm/Privacy Policy.md

 20\.
 Effective Date

-This Privacy Policy is effective as of 26 June 2012.
+This Privacy Policy is effective as of Tuesday 15 January 2013.